Battle of Karbala: Background

-The Battle of Karbala occurred within the crisis resulting from the succession of Yazid I. In 676, Mu'awiya nominated his son Yazid as successor, a move labelled by the historian Wilferd Madelung as breach of the Hasan–Muawiya treaty.
+In 676, Mu'awiya nominated his son Yazid as successor, a move that has been labelled as a breach of the peace treaty.
 With no precedence in Islamic history, hereditary succession aroused opposition from several quarters.
-Mu'awiya summoned a shura, or consultative assembly, in Damascus and persuaded representatives from many provinces to agree to his plan by diplomacy and bribes.
-He then ordered Marwan ibn al-Hakam, then the governor of Medina, where Husayn and several other influential Muslims resided, to announce the decision.
-Marwan faced resistance to this announcement, especially from Husayn, Abd Allah ibn al-Zubayr, Abd Allah ibn Umar and Abd al-Rahman ibn Abi Bakr, the sons of Muhammad's prominent companions, all of whom, by virtue of their descent, could also lay claim to the caliphal title.
-Mu'awiya went to Medina and pressed the four dissenters to accede.
-He followed and threatened some of them with death, but they still refused to support him.
-Nonetheless, Mu'awiya convinced the people of Mecca that the four had pledged their allegiance, and received allegiance from them for Yazid.
-On his return to Damascus, he secured allegiance from the people of Medina as well.
+Mu'awiya summoned a shura, or consultative assembly, in Damascus and persuaded representatives from many provinces to agree to his plan by diplomacy.
+He then ordered Marwan ibn al-Hakam, then the governor of Medina, where several influential Muslims resided, to announce the decision.
+Marwan faced resistance to this announcement, especially from Husayn, Abd Allah ibn al-Zubayr, Abd Allah ibn Umar and Abd al-Rahman ibn Abi Bakr, all of whom were sons of Muhammad's prominent companions, and could also lay claim to the caliphate by virtue of their descent.
+Mu'awiya went to Medina and pressed them to accede, but they still refused to support him.
+On his return to Damascus, Mu'awiya nonetheless convinced the people of Mecca and Medina that they had pledged allegiance, and received their allegiance for Yazid as well.
 There was no further overt protest against the plan for Yazid's succession.
 According to the historians Fitzpatrick and Walker, Yazid's succession, which was considered as an "anomaly in Islamic history", transformed the government from a "consultative" form to a monarchy.
 Before his death in April 680, Mu'awiya cautioned Yazid that Husayn and Ibn al-Zubayr might challenge his rule and instructed him to defeat them if they did.
 Yazid was further advised to treat Husayn with caution and not to spill his blood, since he was the grandson of Muhammad.

 Prelude

-On his succession, Yazid charged the governor of Medina, al-Walid ibn Utba ibn Abu Sufyan, to secure allegiance from Husayn, Ibn al-Zubayr and Abd Allah ibn Umar, with force if necessary.
-Walid sought the advice of his Umayyad relative Marwan ibn al-Hakam, who suggested that Ibn al-Zubayr and Husayn should be forced to pledge allegiance as they were dangerous, while Ibn Umar should be left alone since he posed no threat.
+On his succession, Yazid tasked the governor of Medina, al-Walid ibn Utba ibn Abi Sufyan, to secure allegiance from Husayn and Ibn al-Zubayr, with force if necessary.
+Walid sought the advice of his Umayyad relative Marwan ibn al-Hakam, who suggested that Ibn al-Zubayr and Husayn should be compelled to pledge allegiance as they were dangerous, while Ibn Umar should be left alone since he posed no threat.
 Walid summoned the two, but Ibn al-Zubayr escaped to Mecca.
 Husayn answered the summons but declined to pledge allegiance in the secretive environment of the meeting, suggesting it should be done in public.
-Marwan told Walid to imprison or behead him, but due to Husayn's kinship with Muhammad, Walid was unwilling to take any action against him.
+Marwan told Walid to imprison or execute him, but due to Husayn's kinship with Muhammad, Walid was unwilling to take any action against him.
 A few days later, Husayn left for Mecca without acknowledging Yazid.
 He arrived in Mecca at the beginning of May 680, and stayed there until the beginning of September.